rlee97/fabian_tools/Coverity_Script/README.md

 Make sure that Coverity has been installed onto your computer correctly and has the environment variable path added to execute the coverity commands.

+The xc16 Coverity compiler must be installed as well.
+The mchip_xc16 directory and its contents must be added to the templates config directory within Coverity.
+(Ex: C:\Coverity_installation_directory\config\templates)

-Other Packages Used: os, sys, enum, time, logging, configparser, subprocess,
+Other Packages Used: os, sys, enum, time, logging, configparser, subprocess

 ### Overview
 Script Files: main.py